concatstr/SimpleLogger-DX9/README.md

 # SimpleLogger-DX9
-Simple model logger for 3D games/applications using DirectX 9 x86 only you will need to update the hooking method as MS Detours 1.5 the library that is used for hooking the vtable functions only supports 32 bit applications you can easily update this yourself.
+Simple model logger for 3D games/applications using DirectX 9 x86 only, if you wish to use this for 64 bit games you will need to update the hooking method as MS Detours 1.5 only supports x86.

 ## Prerequisites
 ```